 We’d be not just Australians but British too, however many generations ago we left our Isles.
 My children would savour Mother Ireland, Britain, and Europe, without begrudging other races their mothers too.
 Americans might be Germans too.
 For those of us carrying the blood of more than one European people, New Zealanders could be Scandinavians too, Alabamans Europeans too.

 A British diaspora was the reason his father sent my father (with his mother) to London to complete his education in 1953.
+There he saw Princess Elizabeth became Her Majesty Queen Elizabeth II.
 We colonial sons and daughters weren’t foreigners in Britain then, in anybody’s eyes.

 Britain was too far away for my childhood family’s only overseas holiday to be there, in 1977.
 My mother’s Francophilia might’ve been the reason we visited French colonial New Caledonia.

 Six and a half years later, finished with my undergraduate studies, I returned with my girlfriend to London, continuing my education.
-Moving onto more Europe, an Irish diaspora might’ve been the reason the first country we visited after the United Kingdom was Ireland.
+Moving onto more Europe, an Irish diaspora might have been the reason the first country we visited after the United Kingdom was Ireland.

 A plaque in Galway commemorated the speech America’s President John Kennedy delivered there twenty-three years earlier, near the end of his first visit to the land of his forebears.
 “It is strange,” said Kennedy, the penultimate day of June 1963, “that so many years could pass and so many generations pass and still some of us who came on this trip could come home and, here to Ireland, and feel ourselves at home and not feel ourselves in a strange country, but feel ourselves among neighbours, even though we are separated by generations, by time, and by thousands of miles.”